Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Conclusion

-This article proposes a real-time DTC framework for 6G network and presents the associated key enablers.
+This article proposes a real-time DTC framework for a 6G network and presents the associated key enablers.
 Firstly, we define five levels of channel twins and specify the key features.
 Subsequently, the requirements and architecture for DTC are discussed in detail.
-Additionally, we experimentally evaluate the feasibility of real-time environment sensing and wireless channel prediction, the results of which align well with the environment geometry.
-Finally, We discuss the potential applications of DTC in 6G usage scenarios.
-Although DTC presents an attractive prospect, it is still at the very beginning stage of industrial application.
-Various open issues should be considered in the future:
+Additionally, we experimentally evaluate the feasibility of real-time environment sensing and wireless channel prediction, the results of which align well with the ground truth.
+Finally, we discuss the potential applications of DTC in 6G usage scenarios, as well as the open issues.

-\begin{itemize} \item[•] \textbf{Computing power:} Since substantial computational resources are required to process complex data and algorithms for DTC, how to improve the network computing power is one of the critical research directions. \end{itemize}

-\begin{itemize} \item[•] \textbf{Scalability:} Scalability is crucial for DTC to handle larger data volumes, more complex service requirements, and expansion into vertical industries.
-Our future research will focus on designing a flexible DTC architecture. \end{itemize}

-\begin{itemize} \item[•] \textbf{Validation and optimization:} To make DTC indeed achievable, one should comprehensively diagnose and correct potential flaws in the systems.
-In the future, extensive experiments and testing need to be conducted to evaluate the feasibility of DTC in different scenarios.